khonsulabs/bonsaidb-www/content/blog/2022-07-01-optimizing-bonsaidb-p2.md

 The log that Sediment uses simply tracks `GrainId` allocations and archivals.
-When the log is checkpointed, each archived grain in the log entries that are being removed will be free.
+When the log is checkpointed, each archived grain in the log entries that are being removed will be freed.
 This simple approach provides enough information to implement Sediment's consistency guarantees and could be used to replicate the database.